nksaraf/pkger/README.md

 # 📦 pkger

+Simple (yet powerful) build tool inspired by tsdx, microbundle and klap.
+Designed to do everything well by default, and allow you to customize any step of the process to your liking.
+Standing on the shoulders of giants [rollup](rollup/rollup), [Babel](https://github.com/babel/babel), Typescript, gluegun, ink

 * Build packages for the browser, node and the cli
-* Rollup powered build system
+* Rollup powered build system (can be extended infinitely)
 * Super easy api for multiple entry points
 * Automatically manages package.json (`module`, `exports`, `bin`, `files`, ...)
+* Automatically creates entry points for sub-entries
-* Zero-config typescript, React
+* Zero-config support for typescript, React and latest ES syntax (powered by Babel)
-Zero-config build tool inspired by tsdx, microbundle and klap.
-Designed to do everything well by default, and allow you to customize any step of the process.
+* Scaffold command line apps
+* Custom config with a `pkger.config.ts` file:
+  * Hook into build system (`preBuild`, `postBuild`) and do anything with a gluegun-powered toolbox
+  * Add custom tasks that can be run with `pkger run <cmd>` (allowing to write mini node tasks for your projects)
+* Range of templates to get started working on your ideas